Keetawin/Keetawin/README.md

 # Keetawan Limaroon (Win) 🤏🏻

-Hi, I'm Win — I'm a senior student in the regular program at CPE KMUTT.
-I'm a student in Petchra Pra Jom Klao Scholarship with academic capability.
-Passionate about the field, my focus is particularly directed towards the captivating realms of AI/ML.
+Hi, I'm Win — a recent CPE KMUTT graduate passionate about building a career in Artificial Intelligence.
+I focus on roles as an AI Engineer and AI Researcher.
+As a specialist in Computer Vision with a strong foundation in NLP, my work is twofold: applying AI engineering to innovate in the agriculture sector and advancing the field of Medical AI through research.

 # ☎️ Contact information